 I have been waiting almost a year to share this with y’all!
-I wanted to share this Cherry upside Down Cake with Almond Whipped Cream last year, but my pictures were awful.
+My intention was to share this Cherry upside Down Cake with Almond Whipped Cream last year, but my pictures were awful.
 I was too embarrassed to share them with y’all.
 I didn’t have the opportunity to re-take the pictures …. so I waited.
 Patiently.

 Needless to say, photography has been a huge learning curve for me.
 I seriously underestimated its importance when I first started blogging.
 I didn’t try to style my food, I didn’t pay attention to lighting …. and it showed.
 Along the way, I learned a few things and started to actually try to take decent pictures.
 If you look back at my old pictures, you can see where I kinda started figuring out the importance of light – because all of my pictures are taken outside.
 No joke.
 At that point, it was literally whatever food I was photographing, plopped on a plate. *sigh* I had (and still have!) so much to learn!
 I don’t think learning ever ends, does it?!